Why TA? What do TAs do?

 Answer: Because of the nature of class enrollments (we often don't know final student counts until the start of classes) we cannot make hiring decisions far in advance.
 That being said, we try to let outstanding candidates know that they will probably be hired (meaning that if enrollments stay at the projected level, they will be hired) a couple weeks before classes start.
 Other hiring decisions will usually be made the week before classes start.
 Sometimes, hiring decisions are made the day before classes start, or even the first week of classes.

-Note: If you have applied for a TA position and are subsequently employed in another fashion, it is your responsibility to let us know.
-(You should remove your application, and, if already accepted as a TA directly speak with Prof. de St. Germain.)
+If you have applied for or been hired for a TA position and are subsequently unable to take the position, it is your responsibility to let us know.
+You should remove your application, and, if already accepted as a TA, email the course instructor and professors Kopta and de St. Germain.

 Who can TA?